lunfardo314/proxima/tests/nodes/README.md

    Supply: 1_000_000_000_000_000 -> 1_000_000_000_000_000 (+0, 0.000000%)
 ```

-Repeat the same procedure for other nodes in directories `1`, `2` ... etc now or later.
+Repeat the same procedure for other nodes in directories `myHome/1`, `myHome/2` ... etc. now or later.

-## Run network with one node on directory `0`
+## Run network with one node on directory `myHome/0`
-The genesis state contains the whole initial supply of tokens `1.000.000.000.000.000` in the single boostrap sequencer output,
+The genesis state contains the whole initial supply of tokens `1.000.000.000.000.000` in a single boostrap sequencer output,
 controlled by the private key with the address `addressED25519(0x3faf090d38f18ea211936b8bcf19b7b30cdcb8e224394a5c30f9ba644f8bb2fb)`.

-If we run sequencer on that chain output immediately, we won't be able to control the funds outside it.
-So, in order to make bootstrap process smooth, we take some part of tokens from the sequencer chain output and put it
+We will take some part of tokens from the sequencer chain output and put it
 into the normal `addressED25519(0x3faf090d38f18ea211936b8bcf19b7b30cdcb8e224394a5c30f9ba644f8bb2fb)` account with the following command.

 `proxi init bootstrap_account`

 This command creates transaction, which takes `1.000.000` tokens from the chain and puts them into the normal output.
+Having some tokens on the output outside the chain makes it possible to issue transactions with commands to the sequencer (won't dig it here).

 Now the command `proxi db info` displays the following:
 ```
 Command line: 'proxi db info'